adieuadieu/serverless-chrome/README.md

 `serverless-chrome` calls the [Lambda handlers `callback()`](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html#nodejs-prog-model-handler-callback) for you when your handler function completes.
 The result of your handler is passed to callback with `callback(null, yourHandlerResult)`.
 If your handler throws an error, callback is called with `callback(yourHandlerError)`.

-For example, to create a handler which returns the version info of the Chrome Debugger Protocol, you could modify `/config.js` to:
+For example, to create a handler which returns the version info of the Chrome DevTools Protocol, you could modify `/config.js` to:

 ```js
 import Cdp from 'chrome-remote-interface'